We will explain the most important functions of Falcon here, so that the first steps will be as smooth as can be.

 Note: Of course, it sometimes happens that you forget your password after all.
 But that is not a problem.
 If you want to login via www.nordan.tech and you have forgotten your password you just need to click on the link "Forgot your password? (at the bottom right of the log-in window) to reset your password at any time.

 Create your user profile

 Of course you can also manage your personal user profile.
 The settings icon in the bottom left corner of the window will take you to your user account, where you can enter your personal details, change your password and choose between English and German languages.
 You can also choose whether you want to receive a short weekly summary of your projects and activities by e-mail.
 To do this, simply click on the "Email reports" button.

 The whole project at a glance

 With Falcon we want to give you a simple overview of your projects.
 Your personal dashboard serves this purpose first and foremost.
 From this dashboard you can see how your projects are doing and what activities you have planned.
 You can read more about this in the category "Your Dashboard" and further down in this text.

 With a click on "projects" at the top left of your sidebar, you get to the actual project.
 At first you will surely notice the project tree.
-There are three levels in the project tree:
+There are four levels in the project tree:

 Level 1: Program.

 Level 4: Measure.

-Projects are further aggregated to so called "Programs".
+Projects are aggregated to so called "Programs".
 In Falcon, you primarily "work" at the level of measures.
 Projects and measure packages serve the purpose of aggregation.
 The small plus and minus symbols in the tree allow you to open and close the project as you wish.
 Select a desired level by clicking on it with the mouse.

 Note: For measures marked with an star symbol, you bear holistic responsibility.
 Folder symbols assign you responsibilities for individual activities within a measure.